Battle of Musgrove Mill State Historic Site

 **Our Ultimate Outsider stamp is located at the kiosk in front of the Visitor Center.

-Natural features of the park include Horseshoe Falls and the Enoree River, along which much of the fighting took place.
-Special events and living history programs are held at the park throughout the year.
+Natural features of the park include Horseshoe Falls, a fishing pond, and the Enoree River.
+Special events, Ranger Guided Hikes, and Living History programs are held at the park throughout the year.

 Find out more about Revolutionary War sites in South Carolina and visit other battlefields and historic sites.